Ancient Roman and Byzantine domes: The Balkans

 Similarities to the architecture of Armenia and the "Eastern Christian world" have been noted for the architecture of early Croatia, from about 800 to 1100, along with similarities with western Pre-Romanesque architecture.
 In the Balkans, where Byzantine rule weakened in the 7th and 8th centuries, domed architecture may represent Byzantine influence or, in the case of the centrally planned churches of 9th-century Dalmatia, the revival of earlier Roman mausoleum types.
 An interest in Roman models may have been an expression of the religious maneuvering of the region between the Church of Constantinople and that of Rome.
 Examples include the Church of Sv.
 Luka in Kotor, the Church of Sv.
 Trojce near Split, and the early 9th century Church of Sv.
 Donat in Zadar.
 The Church of Sv.
 Donat, originally domed, may have been built next to a palace and resembles palace churches in the Byzantine tradition.
 The ruins at the church of St. Mary on the Island in Solin (before 976) may have had a dome over its square bay.
 The Church of St. Peter on Priko (c.
 1050-1075) includes a dome on pendentives in its central bay.
 It is hidden on the exterior by a square turret with a pyramidal roof.
 The chapel of St. Nicholas (c.
 1100) on the island of Lopud is similar to the Church of St. Peter on Priko and includes a dome over its central bay.

 The architectural chronology of the central and eastern Balkans is unsettled during the period of the First Bulgarian Empire, in part because of similarity between Justinian-era churches from the 6th century and what may have been a revival of that style in the late 9th and early 10th centuries under the Christianized Bulgarian tsars.
 Remains of the Round Church in Preslav, a building traditionally associated with the rule of Tsar Simeon (893–927), indicate that it was a domed palace chapel.
 Its construction features, however, resemble instead 3rd and 4th century Roman mausolea, perhaps due to the association of those structures with the imperial idea.

+In Dalmatia, a group of six lobed centralized buildings similar to antique models are known from the 9th to the 11th centuries: in Brnazi, Pridraga, Split, Oslje, Zara, and Trogir.